 Investing could help you grow your money, but because investors can’t walk into the New York Stock Exchange or Nasdaq to make trades, you likely need a brokerage firm if you want to invest.
-A brokerage firm makes available to investors a wide range of assets you may want to buy.
-That could include stocks, bonds, mutual funds, exchange-traded funds (ETFs), and more.
+A brokerage firm makes a wide range of assets available to investors.
+These could include stocks, bonds, mutual funds, exchange-traded funds (ETFs), and more.
 And when you want to sell assets, a brokerage firm helps connect you to buyers.
 Here’s what else brokerage firms do and how they work, plus tips for choosing the brokerage firm that’s right for you:

 What is a brokerage firm?

-A brokerage firm—also known as a broker-dealer or investment or stock brokerage—allows investors to buy and sell investments.
+A brokerage firm—also known as a broker-dealer, securities firm, or stock brokerage—is a financial institution that allows investors to buy and sell investments.
 Beyond allowing you to place trades, brokerage firms do the following.

 They ensure secure transactions and safeguard your assets

 Brokerage firms use trading software and secure platforms to help protect your cash and assets.
-All investing comes with risk of losses from market moves, but these safeguards are intended to help minimize theft.
+All investing comes with risk of losses from market moves, but these safeguards are intended to help minimize the risk of theft.
 Additionally, the Securities Investor Protection Corporation (SIPC) insures up to $500,000 in assets in most brokerage accounts, and up to $250,000 of that can cover cash.
-This can help protect your investment in the rare event that your brokerage firm goes out of business.
+This doesn't protect you from the risk that an investment loses money but can help protect you in the rare event that your brokerage firm goes out of business.

 They can provide investment research

 Many brokerage firms can offer resources to help investors explore and compare different investments.
-They might also offer tools like stock screeners and mutual fund screeners, that could help make a time-intensive research process more efficient.
+They might also offer tools like stock screeners and mutual fund screeners, which could help streamline time-intensive research.

 They offer different investment accounts

 Brokerage firms provide various accounts for various goals.
 Typically, at a minimum, they offer a taxable brokerage account, which just about anyone could open and use to place trades.
 These generally offer many investment choices and no contribution limits or withdrawal penalties.
-There are no tax advantages on the contributions or eligible withdrawals.
+There are no tax advantages on the contributions to or withdrawals from a brokerage account.
 You could do the buying and selling yourself or invest in a managed account, where a financial professional or robo advisor can make your trades for you.

 Some brokerage firms offer tax-advantaged accounts for more specific purposes: